Position title: Assistant Professor

 Research/Language Interests: Modern Scandinavian literature and film; transgender studies; queer theory; critical race theory; Scandinavian writers and filmmakers of color, Swedish language and pedagogy.

-About: Benjamin Mier-Cruz received his PhD from the University of California, Berkeley and taught at the University of Oregon for three years before joining GNS.
+About: Benjamin Mier-Cruz received their PhD from the University of California, Berkeley and taught at the University of Oregon before joining GNS+.
 Benjamin’s main research interests are modern Scandinavian literature and film with a focus on writers and filmmakers of color and intersectional representations of gender, sexuality, and race.
-He is additionally interested in transgender studies, queer theory, black feminist theory, and German literature and film.
-His recent journal articles include “Brown Eyed Boy: Narrating Internalized Oppression and Misogynoir in Jonas Hassen Khemiri’s Everything I Don’t Remember” and the co-authored “Dracula or Draculitz?
+They are additionally interested in transgender studies, queer theory, black feminist theory, and German literature and film.
+Their recent journal articles include “Brown Eyed Boy: Narrating Internalized Oppression and Misogynoir in Jonas Hassen Khemiri’s Everything I Don’t Remember” and the co-authored “Dracula or Draculitz?
 Translational Forgery and Bram Stoker’s ‘Lost Version’ of Dracula.”
-His current book project is about contemporary representations of non-whiteness in Scandinavian literature and visual culture.
+Their current book project is about contemporary representations of non-whiteness in Swedish visual culture.
 Benjamin is also a translator.

 • University of California, Berkeley, PhD in Scandinavian Languages & Literatures